earthly/website/blog/_posts/2022-10-19-build-GraphQL-APIs-Go.md

     Learn how to build GraphQL APIs using Go and MySQL.
 This tutorial covers the basics of GraphQL, setting up a Go GraphQL server using gqlgen, connecting to a MySQL database, and implementing resolvers for mutations and queries.
 If you're interested in building efficient and type-safe APIs with Go, this article is for you.
 last_modified_at: 2023-07-19
 ---
-**We're [Earthly](https://earthly.dev/).
-We make building software simpler and therefore faster using containerization.
-If you're into building GraphQL APIs using Go, you should definitely take a look.
-Earthly can streamline your build process and save you time.
-[Check it out](/).**
+**In this article, we'll dive into how GraphQL integrates with Go.
+If you build GraphQL services in Go, Earthly can streamline your build process through its containerized approach.
+[Discover how with Earthly](/).**

 ## Prerequisites